 The district court unnecessarily placed ERISA on a collision course with the Federal Arbitration Act.
-The court refused to enforce an arbitration agreement in a defined contribution plan according to the arbitration agreement's terms.
+The court refused to enforce the arbitration agreement in a defined-contribution plan according to the arbitration agreement's terms.
 In the district court's view, the agreement's requirement of individualized arbitration and individualized relief for breach-of-fiduciary-duty claims meant that the plaintiff-a plan participant-could not vindicate his rights under ERISA.
 That approach, and result, runs headlong into binding Supreme Court precedent.

-The Supreme Court has recently underscored that the FAA protects "individualized," "one-on-one" arbitration, and, in rejecting a claimed conflict between the FAA and a federal labor law, explained that courts have a "duty to interpret Congress's statutes as a harmonious whole rather than at war with one another."
+The Supreme Court has emphasized repeatedly that the FAA protects parties' agreements to utilize "individualized," "one-on-one" arbitration, and, in rejecting a claimed conflict between the FAA and a federal labor law, explained that courts have a "duty to interpret Congress's statutes as a harmonious whole rather than at war with one another."
 Epic Sys.
 Corp. v.
 Lewis, 138 S. Ct.
 1612, 1619 (2018).
 The district court failed to discharge that duty here, even though it could have readily done so.

-After all, the FAA and ERISA deal with entirely different matters.
+The FAA and ERISA deal with entirely different matters.
 The FAA commands, among other things, that courts "enforce arbitration agreements according to their terms-including terms providing for individualized proceedings."
 Id.
 ERISA is silent regarding arbitration.
 It is thus no surprise that every court of appeals that has addressed the issue has recognized that there is no conflict between the FAA and ERISA.
-See, e.g., Dorman v.
+See, e.g., Williams v.
+Imhoff, 203 F.3d 758, 767 (10th Cir.
+2000); Dorman v.
 Charles Schwab Corp., 934 F.3d 1107, 1111 (9th Cir.
 2019); Bird v.
 Shearson Lehman/Am.
-Exp., Inc., 926 F.2d 116, 122 (2d Cir.
+Express, Inc., 926 F.2d 116, 122 (2d Cir.
 1991).

-The Supreme Court has also held that ERISA claimants with the same type of plan as the plaintiff here (a defined contribution plan with individual accounts) can vindicate their statutory rights under ERISA's breach-of-fiduciary duty provisions (Sections 409(a) and 502(a)(2)) by seeking individual relief on behalf of the plan.
+The Supreme Court has also held that ERISA claimants with the same type of plan as the plaintiff here (a defined-contribution plan with individual accounts) can vindicate their statutory rights under ERISA's breach-of-fiduciary duty provisions (Sections 409(a) and 502(a)(2)) by seeking individual relief on behalf of the plan.
 LaRue v.
 DeWolff, Boberg & Assocs., Inc., 552 U.S. 248, 255-56 (2008).
-In the context of a defined contribution plan, individual relief will make a participant whole for any plan losses attributable to the breach of fiduciary duty by a plan administrator by recouping the losses in his or her own account.
+In the context of a defined-contribution plan, individual relief-recouping the losses in the individual's own account-will make a participant whole for any plan losses attributable to the breach of fiduciary duty by a plan fiduciary.
 Id. at 256.

-Together, then, Epic Systems and LaRue make clear that nothing about individualized arbitration is inconsistent with vindicating one's rights under ERISA and in fact require enforcing an agreement for individualized arbitration.
+Epic Systems and LaRue make clear that nothing about individualized arbitration is inconsistent with vindicating one's rights under ERISA, and, in fact, they require enforcing an agreement for individualized arbitration.

-The district court's decision to the contrary threatens to deprive businesses and claimants alike of the benefits of arbitration.
-If the decision is allowed to stand, plaintiffs and their lawyers will be emboldened to pursue wasteful and unnecessary class action litigation.
-Requiring plan administrators and employers to defend against this deluge of class action litigation will ultimately inflate costs and discourage employers from offering attractive plan options-precisely the opposite of what Congress intended when enacting ERISA.
+The district court's decision to the contrary would deprive businesses and claimants alike of the benefits of arbitration.
+If the decision is allowed to stand, plaintiffs and their lawyers will be emboldened to pursue wasteful and unnecessary class-action litigation.
+Requiring plan fiduciaries and employers to defend against this deluge of class-action litigation will ultimately inflate costs and discourage employers from offering attractive plan options-precisely the opposite of what Congress intended when enacting ERISA.